 Everyone should respect personal space and privacy at all times.
 The following list provides examples of inappropriate conduct but is not exhaustive:

 Aggressive, confrontational or harassing behaviour is not allowed.
 Don't use language, make gestures or take actions that could be disrespectful, threatening or inappropriate.
 For example, don't share graphic images (sexually explicit or depicting physical violence) with others in the Turvy community; this includes unsolicited sharing of such images through Turvy's online support systems or with a Turvy Platform experience.
 It is also a good idea to avoid personal topics that can be divisive, like religion and political beliefs.

-Contact should end when the trip or delivery is complete unless it’s to return a lost item.
-Unwanted contact can be seen as harassment and includes texting, calling, social media contact, visiting or trying to visit someone in person after a trip or delivery has been completed.
+Contact should end when the trip or delivery is complete unless it's to return a lost item.
+Unwanted contact can be harassment and includes texting, calling, social media contact, or visiting someone in person after a trip or delivery.
 Do not share any unnecessary contact information.

 You should always feel safe and welcome.
-We don’t tolerate discriminatory conduct or behaviour, including toward the Turvy Support team or at Greenlight Hubs.
-Do not discriminate against someone based on their age, colour, disability, gender identity, marital status, pregnancy, national origin, race, religion, sex, sexual orientation, or other protected characteristics.
+We don't tolerate discriminatory conduct or behaviour toward the Turvy Support team.
+Do not discriminate against someone based on age, colour, disability, gender identity, marital status, pregnancy, national origin, race, religion, sex, sexual orientation, or other protected characteristics.

 For example, it is unacceptable to:

 You can learn more about Turvy's Non-Discrimination Policy here.